Performance practice: Mahler, vibrato, and Daoism

-On vibrato, this is fun.
-And do look at the Hurwitz articles cited there, a fine hatchet job “dragging the [Norrington] icon to the trash”.
+On vibrato, this is an impressive, if inconclusive, article—and do enjoy the Hurwitz articles cited there, a fine hatchet job “dragging the [Norrington] icon to the trash”.

 Jazzers have a fine ear.
 This story is often attributed to Clark Terry, but Miles himself (Miles: the autobiography, p.
 22) dates it back to his early training with his high school teacher Elwood Buchanan:

 One of the hippest things Mr Buchanan taught me was not to play with vibrato in my tone.
 At first, I used to play with vibrato because of the way most of the other trumpet players played the instrument.
 One day while I was playing in that style, “Look here, Miles.
 Don’t come round here with that Harry James stuff, playing with all that vibrato.
 Stop shaking all those notes and trembling them, because you gonna be shaking enough when you get old.”

 Even armed with recordings, we can’t agree on how people performed a hundred years ago in Europe—yet scholars pontificate (silently) about Tang Daoism.

 The lesson on vibrato in Mahler seems to be: “um, dunno”.
 Scholars of ancient Daoist ritual don’t, and perhaps couldn’t easily, try to piece together much evidence about performance, but Daoist ritual is performance, isn’t it?